 - Conduct a subnational “Doing Business” study on business regulations from the perspective of a small to medium size domestic firm across five cities in Afghanistan: Kabul, Herat, Jalalabad, Kandahar and Mazar-i-Sharif.
 The study will provide benchmarks for four regulatory areas: (1) starting a business, (2) dealing with construction permits, (3) getting electricity, and (4) registering property.
 The study will provide reform recommendations to Afghan government and local governmental bodies.

-- Reengineer the process of issuing construction permits for commercial and residential buildings in the municipality of Kabul to stimulate investment, improve building safety, and reduce illegal construction.
+- Re-engineer the process of issuing construction permits for commercial and residential buildings for Kabul municipality to stimulate investment, improve building safety, and reduce illegal construction.

-- Develop a construction permit automation system and build capacity to operate this system by providing training to municipal staff.
+- Develop a construction permit automation system and build the ability to operate this system by training municipal staff.

-- Promote increased and enhanced dialogue between public and private sector stakeholders in the construction sector.
+- Promote increased and improved dialogue between public and private sector stakeholders in the construction sector.

-- Facilitated introduction of a new fee schedule for small and medium enterprises (SMEs) by the Afghan Investment Support Agency, enabling SMEs to better forecast and manage their budgets.
+- Facilitated introduction of a new fee schedule for small and medium enterprises by the Afghan Investment Support Agency, enabling these enterprises to better forecast and manage their budgets.

-- Implemented a unified collateral registry to enable entrepreneurs and small business owners to leverage their movable assets and strengthen their access to credit.
+- Supported implementation of an electronic collateral registry to enable entrepreneurs and small business owners to leverage their assets and strengthen their access to credit.